 While some people are happy to adopt these changes, not everyone is a fan of larger devices and Face ID.
 And because not everyone is a fan of these changes — the iPhone 8 and iPhone 8 Plus remain in the top 10 best-selling phones here on Swappa.
-In fact, the iPhone 8 was the top-selling phone on Swappa in December 2020, with the iPhone 8 Plus sitting in eighth.
+In fact, the iPhone 8 was the top-selling phone on Swappa in May 2021, with the iPhone 8 Plus sitting in ninth.

 Size, Design & Display